DATAMATH CALCULATOR MUSEUM

 Sharp has referred to this unit as the world's thinnest calculator of its time; it is no doubt

 a tour de force of miniaturization.
 Whether it was the first unit of this size is

 subject to debate:

-Casio produced the LC-79, a calculator of approximately 2 mm thickness (1.9 mm was stated in Casio advertising), as early as 1977, according to Casio's records.
+Casio produced the LC-79, a calculator of approximately 2 mm thickness (1.9 mm was stated in Casio advertising - but this wasn't the whole truth), as early as 1977, according to Casio's records.
 In the year 1985 Sharp won the race of miniaturization with the EL-900.
 This ultimate thin calculator measures 0.8 mm (that's 1/32").

 Don't miss the EL-8153 with a somewhat thicker housing and the membrane keyboard.

 If you have additions to the above article please email: email@example.com.

 © Joerg Woerner, December 25, 2001.
 No reprints without written permission.